-Scene: Master Bedroom in Suburbia.
-Time: Saturday, 8 p.m
+Scene: Master Bedroom in Suburbia

-crushed-velvet suit.
+The master of the house stands before a three-way, floor-length mirror, touching up his 2-inch sideburns and drooping Zapata moustache.
+He looks gratified-even thrilled.
+But what to wear?
+Should it be his eggshell brocade Nehru suit?
+Or his simulated cobra skin double-breasted dinner jacket?
+Or his lime-colored tunic with a chain belt and zip-up white mink coat?
+Time passes.
+Finally, going to the closet, he grabs a diaphanous blouse with ruffles, then his royal blue crushed-velvet suit.
 Moments later, he is back at the mirror admiring the Napoleonic roll of the 6-inch collar, the pinched waist, the svelte velvet pants and the slender patent-leather slippers with the silver buckles.
 After a quick application of his face bronzer and a last caress of his razor-cut graying hair,the man strides from the bedroom and descends the staircase.
 "Well?" he asks.
 "Fantastic," snarls his wife.
 "But I wish you wouldn't take so long.
 We're already a half hour late."

-This is the intro to an eight page editorial originally published in Newsweek Magazine on the 25th of November 1968, which pays homage to the rebirth of the dandy.
-There are some very good interviews with designers such as Pierre Cardin, Oleg Cassini, Bill Blass and Hardy Amies, it also covers the rise of the lesser known new male boutiques and trends of the time.
-Apparently in London, an american public-relations consultant named Larry Thaw opened a boutique called Sids―devoted entirely to red, green, tan, dark blue, gray and tortoise-shell patent leather shoes, while in New York a boutique called 'The Zoo' (Attire for the male animal) specialized in vinyl jackets and suits, sample Zoo fare: a $90 yellow vinyl see-through bush jacket to be worn over a jumpsuit.
-In Los Angeles, The Great Linoleum Clothing Experiment were selling old shirts decorated with new swatches of doilies and shawls (average price $40).
-And in Palm Beach designer Lily Pulitzer was offering silk-screen prints on corduroy trousers and also experimenting with designs for boldly flowered underwear!
+This was the intro to an eight-page editorial originally published in Newsweek Magazine on the 25th of November 1968, which pays homage to the rebirth of the dandy.
+There are some interesting interviews with designers such as Pierre Cardin, Oleg Cassini, Bill Blass and Hardy Amies, it also covers the rise of the lesser-known new male boutiques and trends of the time.
+Apparently, in London, an American public-relations consultant named Larry Thaw opened a boutique called Sids―devoted entirely to red, green, tan, dark blue, gray and tortoise-shell patent leather shoes, while in New York a boutique called 'The Zoo' (Attire for the male animal) specialized in vinyl jackets and suits, sample Zoo fare: a $90 yellow vinyl see-through bush jacket to be worn over a jumpsuit.
+Meanwhile, in Los Angeles, The Great Linoleum Clothing Experiment was selling old shirts decorated with new swatches of doilies and shawls (average price $40).
+And in Palm Beach, Florida, the designer Lily Pulitzer was offering silk-screen prints on corduroy trousers, while also experimenting with designs for boldly flowered underwear!

 |Designer Oleg Cassini wears his informal ''International Cowboy Look.''
 Photo by Steve Schapiro.|